Bahakahri/staggered-difference-in-differences/README.md

 ## Methodology Notes

 **Why Callaway & Sant'Anna over TWFE?**
 Classic two-way fixed effects (TWFE) is biased when treatment is staggered and effects are heterogeneous.
 TWFE uses already-treated units as pseudo-controls for newly-treated units, creating negative weights that bias estimates downward.
 Callaway & Sant'Anna avoids this by computing cohort-specific effects ATT(g,t) and never using treated units as controls.
-In technical interviews, this distinction is critical—it demonstrates deep knowledge of modern causal inference for staggered experiments.
+In technical interviews, this distinction is critical it demonstrates deep knowledge of modern causal inference for staggered experiments.

 **Why not Sun & Abraham (2021)?**
 Sun & Abraham is an alternative modern estimator (cohort-time relative-period effects).
 Both CS and SA work; CS is chosen for transparency and interpretability of cohort-specific effects.